ArcticMicrobialEcology/Candidatus-Lamibacter-sapmiensis/README.md

 ## Analysis of nifH homologs

-Here we will search the 796 Kilpisjärvi MAGs for *nifH* homologs.
+Now that we have the FASTA files for the 796 Kilpisjärvi MAGs, we will search them for *nifH* homologs.
-We will use the hidden Markov Model (HMM) K02588 from [KOfam](https://academic.oup.com/bioinformatics/article/36/7/2251/5631907).
-Then we will import the MAGs to `anvi'o`, where we will do the search:
+The first thing that we will do is import them to `anvi'o`, which is where most of the analyses will be carried out:

 ```bash
 cd ${WD}/KILPISJARVI_MAGs